punitlanjewar/data-analysis-projects/Power BI/Employee Analysis/README.md

 ### [3] Attrition By Education

-  The Pie chart gives the employees which are leving the organization are from which educational field.
+  The Pie chart gives the employees which are leaving the organization are from which educational field.

     The total employees from Life Science are 88 and the overall percentages is ~38% The total employees from Medial field are 57 and the overall percentage is ~25%